jafischer/eec2/README.md

 #### ip-add, ip-ls, ip-rm
 Configure private IP addresses.
 #### ls
-List the specified instance(s) and see how much Kenny, who never remembers to shut down his instances, is costing you every month.
+List instances and see how much Kenny, who never remembers to shut down his instances, is costing you every month.
 #### ren
 Renames the specified instance(s).
 Including bulk rename with wildcards!
 Rename `old*` to `new*`